nathanlong/dotfiles/readme.md

 ## Additional Files for Vim

-I keep Vim's backup files in a directory called `tmp` as well as the YankRing plugin's history file, so be sure to either make it yourself or run the command:
+I keep Vim's backup and plugin support files in a directory called `tmp` that sits inside the `.vim` directory.

-    mkdir ~/tmp

-I also keep a file called `.vimbookmarks` in my home directory that allows me to quickly navigate to projects and edit them on the fly.
-You'll also have to create this file or remove the reference from the `.vimrc`.
-I use the leader key plus a number to store my current project directorys.
+I also keep a file called `vimbookmarks` in that directory that allows me to quickly navigate to projects and edit them on the fly.
+You'll want to create this file or remove the reference from the `.vimrc`.
+I use the leader key plus a number to store my current project directories.
 Something like:

     map <leader>1 :cd /path/to/directory1/<cr>
     map <leader>2 :cd /path/to/directory2/<cr>

-**Happy Vimming!**
+I also map quick editing shortcuts to the file, so I can change bookmarks when I need to.

+    map <leader>9 :15sp ~/.vim/tmp/vimbookmarks<cr>

+Its pretty hackish, but it works!

 ## A Note on Updating Vim Submodules